akhlakm/pyworkman/README.md

         else:
             return job.message

-StartWorker(EchoService, "http://localhost:5455", "mgr.key")
+start_worker(EchoService, "http://localhost:5455", "mgr.key")
 ```

 Run `workman copy echo` to copy this example script to the current directory.
-See more examples in the `workman/examples` directory.
+See more examples in `workman/examples`.